magx2/openhab-supla/README.md

 accuracy in electricity consumption monitoring available with tools for advanced data analysis.
 MEW-01 is designed for DIN-rail (TH35) mounting, occupies a width of two modules and offers the possibility of attaching an external antenna for use also outside the switchgear.
+- [Zamel mSLW-01](https://supla.zamel.com/product/sterownik-led-rgbw-wi-fi/) The mSLW-01 device is an advanced RGBW LED mood lighting controller in a compact mini version.
+Designed for convenience and flexibility, it allows you to personalise and control lighting in any interior where LED lighting is used.
+Retaining all the features of the original SLW-01 controller, it offers a smaller and easier to install housing.
+In addition to RGB colour control, the mSLW-01 is equipped with an additional channel for controlling white LED lighting.
+The ideal controller for RGBW LED strips.
 - [Zamel ROW-01](https://supla.zamel.com/product/odbiornik-wi-fi-dopuszkowy-1-kanalowy-dwukierunkowy-row-01/) belongs to
 a family of smart home control products via wi-fi.
 The device uses SUPLA cloud technology.
 The ROW-01 module allows you to control lighting, turn on and off sockets and electrical appliances using a smartphone or tablet.
 The ROW-01